rage/cyber-security-base-19/data/module-2/part-2/index.md

 <please-login></please-login>

-The course consists of 6 parts.
+The course consists of 7 parts, with the last part being a project.

-To pass the course you need 115 points out of 136.
+To pass the course you need 99+100=199 points out of 216.
+The mandatory project is worth 100 points.

 #### Before starting the course